 3. How do I stimulate my three-month-old baby’s development and emotional security?

 Most babies begin recognizing and responding to familiar faces by three months.
+Be patient and responsive to your baby’s needs at this crucial time.
 To help them develop their emotional abilities, you may talk, sing, smile often, and engage in tummy time activities (11).
 You may also take tips on 3 months baby care from other parents and experts.

 If you track your three-month-old baby’s development, you will realize that they have grown in every category, whether it is physical, social, or emotional.
 Most children will recognize familiar faces, imitate sounds, and copy some actions.
 They will also keep their head steady, grasp toys, smile at known people, and laugh aloud.
 Although every child is different and attains milestones at different times, you should be vigilant about warning signs.
 If your child does not respond or smile, keep their head steady, or hold an object, consult a doctor.
 Meanwhile, you can also enhance their development by having tummy time, interacting with your baby, or playing.
 Proper care and support will ensure your baby grows healthy.